MarkusKoehlerAI/CTML/README.md

 And so on, and so forth.

+## Tracker for Current Version

+Currently, to track my progress on this version (and hopefully other subsequent versions), I use Trello.
+I've only used Trello privately, and I like it a lot.
+You can find the board [right here](https://trello.com/b/NvpPLQ6w/ctml).

 ## Backwards Compatibility

 As, most of these changes require new classes, as well as entire rewrites, there is no backwards compatibility with pre-1.0.0.